Non Sequitur by Wiley Miller for August 12, 2024

 58. Missing large

-preacherman Premium Member about 1 month ago
+preacherman Premium Member 3 months ago

 You know, the good times are the times you in right now.
 As disheartening as that may seem right at this moment, looking back on it will be most enlightening.
 Think about it.